He was born in the middle of winter.

 Eventually his emotions became so dense, they started to pull at the very strings holding together the web of reality.

-Chaos started following him, where ever he went.
+Chaos started following him.

 They thought he was the devil.

 How could they know he was just like them?

 He was just a child, doing what was necessary to survive.

 This was his fate, he believed.